 Summary

 Understanding and accurately estimating epidemiological delay distributions is important for public health policy.
-These estimates directly influence epidemic situational awareness, control strategies, and resource allocation.
-In this package, we provide methods to address the key challenges in estimating these distributions, including truncation, interval censoring, and dynamical biases.
-Despite their importance, these issues are frequently overlooked, often resulting in biased conclusions.
+These estimates influence epidemic situational awareness, control strategies, and resource allocation.
+This package provides methods to address the key challenges in estimating these distributions, including truncation, interval censoring, and dynamical biases.
+These issues are frequently overlooked, resulting in biased conclusions.

 Installation